fakhirpy/Conversor-de-Imagens/README.md

 # Conversor de Imagens
-Conversor de arquivos feito em python.
+Conversor de imagens feito em python.

 # Converte JPG to PNG / PNG to JPG / JPG to WEBP / WEBP to JPEG / PNG to WEBP / WEBP to PNG